Best Camping Stove Under $50 in 2026 (Tested & Reviewed)

 ProductWeightBest ForBuy

-MSR PocketRocket 22.6 ozBackpacking & weekend trips
+MSR PocketRocket 22.6 ozBackpacking & weekend trips (paid link)

-BRS 3000T Titanium Stove0.9 ozThru-hiking & UL kits
+BRS 3000T Titanium Stove0.9 ozThru-hiking & UL kits (paid link)

-Gas One GS-3400P Dual Fuel Stove3.1 lbDrive-in camps & tailgates
+Gas One GS-3400P Dual Fuel Stove3.1 lbDrive-in camps & tailgates (paid link)

 Frequently Asked Questions